Trakkasure/dom-bindref/README.md

 # Polymer tag for template reference placement.

-Simply put, it tries to place content from a template, possibly loaded in a different file, in the place of this tag.
+Simply put, it is like the "ref" attribute of the template tag from Polymer 0.5.
+It tries to place content from a template, possibly loaded in a different file, in the place of this tag.
 It then attempts to bind properties from this and the parent template into the variable bindings in that referenced template.

 ## Example:
 This is contrived and could be easily be implemented with another variable, but it's a dirt simple example.